swashapp/dpp-client/README.md

 ## Client Creation

-When you want to use SDK you have to create new instance of DataProviderClient.
+When you want to use the SDK, you have to create a new instance of the DataProviderClient.
 As you know this client helps you order your data requests, and the requests have to be validated and authenticated, So you have to define your authentication mechanisem to communicate with Swash stack.

 ### Private Key

-If you have an valid ethereum account, then Its private key could be used for authentication.
+If you have a valid ethereum account, then Its private key could be used for authentication.
 To prepare your desire data, your account is in charge of paying data fee, therefore you have to define related provider.

 Authentication with private key: